DataDog/trace-examples/python/README.md

 ## Django sample app

-The django sample app is a super simlpèe app as per the django getting started tutorial.
+The django sample app is a super simple app as per the django getting started tutorial.

 While you can certainly run the abb through the `manage.py` script, you can also use a Apache2+WSGI container which replicated a common deployment scenario for our apps.